Andrew Tate leaves Bucharest court in handcuffs amid human trafficking allegations

 His Twitter account was suspended in 2017, and the tweets were later removed from Twitter.
-But earlier this year, Twitter verified the account of the infamous kickboxer, which it had already banned, as the social media company appeared to ignore its own rules.
+But in 2022, Twitter verified the account of the infamous kickboxer, which it had already banned, as the social media company appeared to ignore its own rules.

 Tate initially declined to comment further than disavowing two other accounts - @iron_mentality and @of_wudan - that appeared to be associated with him contacted by The Independent.

-However, following the publication of an article in The Independent, he said: “I don’t agree with being banned, people get banned from Twitter all the time and make new profiles.
+However, following the publication of an article on the news site, he said: “I don’t agree with being banned, people get banned from Twitter all the time and make new profiles.
 I’m not inciting violence, promoting terrorism or harassing anyone.
 This is censorship of free speech.
 I’ve never had specific tweets banned or been cautioned.”

 There isn’t one viral moment or individual clip to pinpoint his rise to viral fame, but rather it seems like part of a larger concerted effort to get his name and face out there.